 (5) Now you are ready to purchase file folders.

 The best investment is to purchase colored hanging folders (make sure the plastic label tabs are included) and plain manila file folders.
 Colored hanging folders are best for two reasons:

 - They make it easy to recognize categories

 For example, if you put all your client files in yellow hanging folders, financial information in blue folders and anything related to marketing in red folders, you can easily see roughly where you should be searching for a particular file.

 The KISS principle applies to setting up a filing system that is easy to use and easy to grow with.
 Keep It Simple Sweetheart!
 Broad subject categories will allow you to easily add new files as you grow, and will eliminate the need to upgrade or reorganize your filing system on a regular basis.

 Keeping it simple will also make it easier to integrate your paper and digital files as part of your overall document management system.

 Go Paperless Where Possible

-Keep in mind that paper copies or digital images of expense receipts are generally acceptable to the Canada Revenue Agency (CRA) provided they are clearly legible.
-If not, the CRA may demand to see the original paper documents during an audit or routine request for documentation, so the originals should always be kept for the prescribed time.
+The copies must be clearly legible.
+If not, the IRS/CRA may demand to see the original paper documents during an audit or routine request for documentation, so the originals should always be kept for the prescribed time.
 (See How long do I have to keep my business records? for more information.)